Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 ```

 ## Placeable
-Placeable is a type of interatable, it interacts with boardcells and board groups
+Placeable is a type of interatable, it interacts with tiles and board groups
 Placeable have specialized triggers to enhance their functions (defined in the respective section reletaed to action triggers):

-a placeable stores a reference to the boardcell that it occupies ( if not placed the boardcells is none ).
+a placeable stores a reference to the tile that it occupies ( if not placed the tiles is none ).
-and viceversa a boardcells stores the reference to all the placeable placed on itself trough a placeable list
+and viceversa a tiles stores the reference to all the placeable placed on itself trough a placeable list

 ## Stackables